-Sustainable business is smart business
+Sustainable business is productive business

 As cloud deployments continue to scale, the need for flexible and connected infrastructure that can adjust, anticipate and respond to demand is critical.
 As more workloads shift to cloud, and inhouse physical IT footprint continues to decrease, the need for specialist colocation cloud data centres becomes compelling.
-Significantly lower costs and enhanced operational capacity has been reason enough for many to shut down their inhouse computer rooms and enterprise data centres, and consume computational power as a pay-as-you-go service.
+Significantly lower costs and enhanced operational capacity has been reason enough for many to shut down their inhouse computer rooms and enterprise data centres and consume computational power as a pay-as-you-go service.
 Cloud is ingrained in our everyday lives and, as such, the world needs cloud data centres.

 Business sustainability is essential to the long-term prosperity of today’s businesses.
 Business leaders are essentially operating out of a fishbowl, where everything they do is on display as social media allows this information to travel worldwide in seconds.
-This is seeing modern CEO’s incorporating broader sustainability principles into their everyday busines decisions.
+This is seeing modern CEO’s incorporating broader sustainability principles into their everyday business decisions.

-So when we consider the challenge of business sustainability, just like the old nursey rhyme – we cant go around it, we cant go over it, we have to go through it - head on, with a sustainable plan of action.
+So when we consider the challenge of business sustainability, just like the old nursey rhyme – we can’t go around it, we can’t go over it, we have to go through it - head on, with a sustainable plan of action.

-A high performance environment that’s good for business, and the environment
+A high-performance environment that’s good for business, and the environment

 The rise of hyperscale computing is attributed to the emergence of the digitisation of business.
 Spending millions of dollars to build and operate a data centre just isn’t financially viable for most, but importantly it’s not their priority if it’s not their core competency.
 As a result, data and the infrastructure it lives on, is starting to migrate out of IT closets and on-premise computer rooms, into hyperscale facilities, which are specifically designed to scale easily.